Cooperation Afloat Readiness and Training: CARAT 2012

 CARAT 2012 was the latest in an ongoing series of annual bilateral military exercises conducted by U.S. Pacific Fleet with several member nations of ASEAN in Southeast Asia.
-The navies of Bangladesh, Brunei, Cambodia, Indonesia, Malaysia, the Philippines, Singapore, and Thailand participated in CARAT 2011.
-The objective of CARAT 2011 was to enhance regional naval cooperation by strengthening the professional skills of its participants.[4]
+The navies of Bangladesh, Brunei, Cambodia, Indonesia, Malaysia, Philippines, Singapore, and Thailand participated in CARAT 2012.
+The objective of CARAT 2012 was to enhance regional naval cooperation by strengthening the professional skills of its participants.
 Task Force 73 served as the U.S. Navy executive agent for the CARAT 2012 exercises.

-CARAT Indonesia
+CARAT 2012 Indonesia

 In CARAT 2012, at least three vessels arrived in the Port of Tanjung Perak, Surabaya, Indonesia.
 The ships which arrived at Surabaya were USS Germantown, USS Vandegrift, USCGC Waesche, and USNS Safeguard.